pinellolab/MotifRaptor/README.md

    *For the current database, we only support human genome hg19.
 The genomic sequence is originally downloaded from UCSC (http://hgdownload.cse.ucsc.edu/goldenpath/hg19/bigZips/hg19.2bit). *

-   Skip the next section if you are only doing a tutorial.
+   Skip the next section if you are only doing an example tutorial without changing the TF motif set.

 ## Build a Complete Motif Database

+   *You need this section only when you haven't downloaded the full version of the database with large amount of data in motifdatabase (from previous steps); rather, you would like to pay computing hours to calculate from scratch*

    (1) Download pfm files and change the motif database directory immediately.
    (Motif database is a folder that contains a set of TF motif files with JASPAR PFM format.)